How to Become an X-Ray Tech: A Step-by-Step Guide

 Take the next step

 If you’re feeling confident about your decision to become an X-ray tech, you’ll just need to take the next step.
 For most, that means getting educated.
-If you’d like to learn more about how Rasmussen College’s Radiologic Technology program can fit into your busy schedule, be sure to check out the Radiologic Technology program page.
+If you’d like to learn more about how the Rasmussen University Radiologic Technology program can fit into your busy schedule, be sure to check out the Radiologic Technology program page.